I’m excited for my backpacking South America trip, that much is obvious.

 As budget is a consideration, I would probably just take public transport, not take a cruise.
 It takes longer, but you do get to share the boat with lots of locals (a welcome experience for a writer like me), and it’s much cheaper.
 Besides, I love slow travel, and I’m pretty this boat ride will be an experience in itself.

 Backpacking South America is a MAJOR trip for me.
-It will be my first time to travel for more than three months, and being so far from home, it means I need to prepare more than I usually do for my trips (which meant a day or two of checking out possible itineraries and packing my bag a few hours before my flight).
+It will be my first time to travel for more than three months, and being so far from home, it means I need to prepare more than I usually do for my trips (which meant a day or two of checking out possible itineraries and packing my bag a few hours before my flight — check out this helpful packing list).

 I’ll have to save a lot—not only for the trip itself but for other expenses as well, like insurance, advance payment for my house, paying my neighbors to look after my cats, and buying a new laptop, aside from other travel necessities.